Not All Cloud Services Are Built Alike

 Resilient architecture

-One of the most critical aspects of Okta’s architecture is that it is completely multi-tenant.
+One of the most critical aspects of Okta’s WIC architecture is that it is completely multi-tenant.
 With this design, customers share the same underlying environment.
 This creates an economy of scale, allowing Okta to make the infrastructure extremely robust in terms of redundancy, monitoring, and processes.

 ResilientArchitecture